GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples.md

 Brain: [QLearning-gridworld-twoRewards.brain](https://github.com/KeenSoftwareHouse/BrainSimulatorSampleProjects/blob/master/DiscreteQLearning/QLearning-gridworld-twoRewards.brain)

-The example shows how two different strategies can be composed as described in [Guides section](guides/discreteqlearning.md#harmNode).
-The task is identical to the brain above, but it has one additional `DiscreteQLearningNode`, which learns different strategy - receives reward when controlling the door.
+The example shows how two different strategies can be composed as described in the [Guides section](guides/discreteqlearning.md#harmNode).
+The task is identical to the brain above, but there is one additional `DiscreteQLearningNode`, which learns different strategy - receives reward when controlling the door.
 By the `UtilityScaling` sliders it is possible to prioritize between these strategies.

 ---
 ### <a name="qlearningTicTacToe"> Q-Learning plays TicTacToe </a>